iaine/ListentotheWeb/docs/listening.md

 ##  Listening

-Listening is a key skil for audio work and it is under taught.
-Here we are not just hearing a sound but trying to understand it.
+Listening is a key skill for audio work and it is under taught.
+Here we are not just hearing a sound but trying to understand what is is projecting and trying to do.

+## Sound as a Cultural Artefact

+How does culture affect the sound that you are listening to, or thinking about using?
+Sounds that we think are common may have different representations in other languages and cultures, along with meaning.

+### Exercise

+* What sound does a cat make?

+Collect these instances and compare them.
+Are there differences?

+## Sound as an Interpreted Object

+When we listen to sonifications, we interpret the sound that we hear.
+We might know the data and bring some knowledge of that to it.
+If we do not, we might react to any contextual information given, such as the title.

+We might also question what type of sound that we are hearing.
+Is it a like an audio graphic (think infographic) that provides and argument or is it presenting a deeper engagement through sound?

  ### Exercise

 1. Listen to the both the audio pieces below.